kumar303/django_appcache/README.md

 to understanding how the appcache works.

 An appcache manifest is a standard file that web browsers will use to let people continue using your application when offline.
-It's usefule for mobile or if you're building an [open web app](https://developer.mozilla.org/en/Apps) that will be installed on a device from a website (like a [Boot To Gecko](https://developer.mozilla.org/en/Mozilla/Boot_to_Gecko/Writing_a_web_app)
+It's useful for mobile or if you're building an [open web app](https://developer.mozilla.org/en/Apps) that will be installed on a device from a website (like a [Boot To Gecko](https://developer.mozilla.org/en/Mozilla/Boot_to_Gecko/Writing_a_web_app)